 The great thing about River is that it is reversible!
 You can wear either the v-neck or rounded neck as the front, and both are great.
 But you’ve got to get that neckband nice and neat to complete the look!
 Creating that V might look daunting, but I promise its really not.

 There are two different methods, depending on which version you are making.
-This method here is for the knit versions (V1 & V3) – the neckband.
-If you are making a woven version 2 or 4, check out the bias bound neckline tutorial!
+This method here is for the knit versions (View A & C) – the neckband.
+If you are making a woven view B & D, check out the bias bound neckline tutorial!

 Ok, here we go…

 First, fold your neckband in half with right sides together, and sew around the V 1/4” from the edge.
 Even though this is for knits, do this with a straight stitch.

 Clip into the corner of the V, making sure to come close to the stitches, but don’t cut through them.

 Fold the band together widthwise with wrong sides together.
 Make sure that seam at the center of the V is lined up, and that the raw edges are lined up all the way around.